 Current protocols do not work for all target classes.

-CUT&Tag generates robust data for histone PTMs, but its compatibility with
+CUT&Tag generates robust data for histone PTMs, but is unreliable for

-In contrast, EpiCypher’s CUT&RUN protocol has been validated for histone PTMs, epigenetic reader proteins and enzymes, transcription factors, and even chromatin remodeling enzymes (notoriously challenging to profile by ChIP-seq).
+In contrast, EpiCypher’s CUT&RUN protocol and CUT&RUN Kit are validated for histone PTMs, epigenetic reader proteins and enzymes, transcription factors, and even chromatin remodeling enzymes (notoriously challenging to profile by ChIP-seq).
 The reasons for this disparity between CUT&RUN and CUT&Tag methods are not fully understood and are a current topic of investigation at EpiCypher.